jameskelly33/milestone-project-1/testing.md

  As a first-time user of the site who is considering 1-to-1 IELTS online tuition, I want:

-1. Information presented in a clear and easy to understand English.
+1. Information presented in clear and easy to understand English.
     * The site's homepage consists of a navigation bar with four clear options.
 A simple hero image that clearly states that this is a site related to the IELTS exam.
     * A user can understand the basic premise of the website from the two headings (written in plain English) "Learn IELTS Online" and "Improve your band score with one-one lessons" as the primary service this website is offering is online 1-1 IELTS lessons.
     * The background of all sections of the website has been designed to be minimal and free from clutter or unnecessary images in order to not distract a site user and all language has been kept to plain English as much as possible.

 2. Information about the tutor’s experience with the IELTS exam.
-    * A site user can learn more about the teacher from the 'Learn from the best' sub section on the homepage or visit the About Me page in which there is a profile image, a brief article about the tutor's experience and student testimonials.
+    * A site user can learn more about the teacher from the 'Learn from the best' sub-section on the homepage or visit the About Me page in which there is a profile image, a brief article about the tutor's experience and student testimonials.

 3. Examples of the tutor’s teaching materials.
     * A site user can download an example of the tutor's teaching material by clicking the link in the navigation bar.